-wbcopytables is a command line utility included in MySQL Workbench that allows you to copy table data from a supported source database server to MySQL.
-It is used by the Workbench Migration wizard to copy data after the schema is migrated and created in the target MySQL server.
+wbcopytables is a command-line utility included in MySQL Workbench that enables you to copy table data from a supported source database server to MySQL.
+It is used by the MySQL Workbench Migration Wizard to copy data after the schema is migrated and created in the target MySQL server.

 wbcopytables can connect to the source database using either ODBC, the Python DBAPI, or the native MySQL client library.

 SELECT statement on the

 Option parameters for source and target connections are:

 ODBC_connection_string: The syntax of the ODBC connection string uses standard ODBC syntax.
 You can also use a ODBC data source name (DSN).